January 4

 Would you like advice and feedback on your CV?

 If you aren't getting past the application stage and are concerned that your CV is holding you back, I can help.

-For over 15 years I've provided expert advice, feedback and coaching to help people create a CV with impact.
+I've advised thousands of clients over 20+ years on creating effective CVs, and helped them get jobs from graduate level to senior level executives.
 My CV advice sessions will help you understand how to write a great CV, create a CV with impact, and improve your chances of securing the interview you want.

 About

-I'm Scott Foley, and for over 15 years I have been supporting people through career transitions, providing career change coaching and helping clients figure out what they really want and find work that inspires them again.
+I'm Scott Foley, and for over 20 years I have been supporting people through career transitions, providing career change coaching and helping clients figure out what they really want and find work that inspires them again.
 When it comes to career change, it's hard to see the wood for the trees.
 I can help you get the objectivity and fresh ideas you need to make positive steps forward.
 I'm passionate about supporting others, and seeing that breakthrough moment give me immense satisfaction.

 Tags